bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 The picture came from https://github.com/google/syzkaller

 ## Syzkaller(Cont.)
-1. Syzkaller could recursively randomize base date type
+1. Syzkaller could recursively randomize base data type
 2. Syzkaller could generate the readable short testcases
 3. Syzkaller could do the coverage
 4. Syzkaller do not test glibc

 ???
 Compare with Trinity, syzkaller is quite different.
 Here is the comparision between syzkaller and our tools:
 1. Syzkaller could recursively randomize base date type in syscall which means it is possible generate more meaningfull syscall test.
 But it only test the syscall through syscall() function.
 It assume that the c library is correct and stable.
-But it is wrong if we are porting new abi(such as ILP32) or architecture to glibc and kernel.
+But it is wrong if we are porting new ABI(such as ILP32) or architecture to glibc and kernel.
 We need to take c library into account.
 This is what my tools could do.

 2. Syzkaller could generate the readable short testcases.
 Our tools could only test individual syscall and check the correctness of parameter and return value.
 I think it is enough for the unit test which tests syscall one by one.